alphanome-ai/common-contributing-guide/README.md

 > **Note**
 [Cursor](https://cursor.sh/) AI can assist in structuring your commit messages.
 However, remember that the purpose of commits is to state **why** you're making a change, not what the change is.
 For example, a commit message like "Refactor serialization logic to improve performance" is much more informative than just "Update serialization".

-## Questions and Help Requests
-Should you have any questions, concerns, or need further clarification, please post them to our [Discussions](https://github.com/orgs/alphanome-ai/discussions) page unless they are specific to a GitHub issue or a GitHub pull request.
-This centralized area allows for easier tracking of community inquiries and ensures that you get a timely response.

 ## Working with Complex Data: Unit Testing Approach

 When dealing with complex data, a common and effective strategy is to encapsulate the complexity within a unit test.
 This approach involves defining the various scenarios you anticipate and then focusing on testing these scenarios rather than the entire document or using extensive debugging tools.